WordPress/theme-experiments/gutenberg-starter-theme-block-templates/readme.txt

 2. Clone this repository or upload a zip into the site’s themes directory
 3. Install the Gutenberg plugin
 4. Enable the Full Site Editing and Full Site Editing Demo Templates experiments in the Gutenberg > Experiments panel.
-5. Activate the "Twenty Nineteen Blocks" theme from within Appearance > Themes.
+5. Activate the "Gutenberg Starter Theme Blocks" theme from within Appearance > Themes.
 6. Visit the Customizer and hit "Publish".

 Compare the resulting site to the Twenty Nineteen Demo site.
 It should look pretty similar.